 - A detailed validation of the proposed approach for the two market sectors elected as representative for Hermeneut: healthcare and IP-intensive Industries, such as critical infrastructure.

 The holistic Hermeneut approach is based on:

-- An integrated estimation of the enterprise’s vulnerabilities for both the humans and the technology (phase 1) and the corresponding tangible and intangible assets at risk.
-The assessment takes into account the business plan of the attacker, the commoditisation level of the target organisation, the exposure of the target and finally the involved human factors and, on the same basis, to estimate the likelihood of a potential cyber-attack exploiting the assessed vulnerabilities.
+- An integrated assessment of the enterprise’s vulnerabilities for both the humans and the technology (phase 1) and the corresponding cybersecurity risk assessment of tangible and intangible assets.
+The assessment takes into account the business plan of the attacker, the commoditisation level of the target organisation, the exposure of the target and performs a cybersecurity assessment of the human factors involved.
+On the same basis, it estimates the likelihood of a potential cyberattack exploiting the assessed vulnerabilities.